soorajtom/lwip-hurd-doc/Files/port/netif/hurdethif.c.md

     hurdethif_output (struct netif *netif, struct pbuf *p)

     *netif - the interface in question
-    *p     - pbuff ready to be sent
+    *p     - pbuf ready to be sent

 This function is called when the outgoing data is ready to be sent to the device.

-The [device_write](https://www.gnu.org/software/hurd/gnumach-doc/Device-Write.html#Device-Write) function writes the payload in the pbuff to the device.
+The [device_write](https://www.gnu.org/software/hurd/gnumach-doc/Device-Write.html#Device-Write) function writes the payload in the pbuf to the device.
 The write is repeated if it fails.
 A maximum of three retries are currently allowed.
 If the return value indicates that the device died, then it is closed and reopened.

 #### hurdethif_input() ####